 8. Monitor your credit card statements monthly

 If you often use your credit card, be wary of overspending your “invisible money.”
-It’s easy to lose track of spending when you aren’t watching the cash disappear from your wallet.
+Keeping track of physical money such as cash and coins is easy.
+But, it’s even easier to lose track of spending when you can’t see the amount of money being spent.
 We recommend regularly checking your statements, or if you use bank apps, check your balance at least once a week.

 Frequently asked questions